 Extended Opportunity Programs and Services (EOPS)!!

-The EOPS Program is no longer accepting applications for Fall 2017 semester.
-Please check back in December for applications for the spring 2018 semester.
+The EOPS Program is no longer accepting applications for spring 2018.
+Please check back in May for applications for fall 2018.

 Extended Opportunity Programs and Services (EOPS)